adamw/xsbt-proguard-plugin/README.md

 Requires [XSBT](http://github.com/harrah/xsbt/tree/0.9).

-Maven artifacts are created for 0.9.4-SNAPSHOT version.
+Maven artifacts are created for 0.9.4 and 0.9.5-SNAPSHOT versions.

 ###Adding the plugin to your build